greg4shaw/ATM-Machine/README.md

 ## Usage

 ### Usage:
-Life falling apart?
-Can't seem to get everything done?
-Are there too few hours in your days and oo few days in your life?
-Never fear, as this ToDo List is just about the answer to your every life problem.
-Simply add whatever task you need to do to the list and then go ahead and do it.
-BOOM!
-Problems solved.
-Life Sorted.
-Don't forget to delete the task after it is complete to stop yourself doing it again...
+Don't overspend.
+Don't fall into financial awkwardness.
+Use the ATM Machine.
+Track your balance.
+Change your life.

 ### Expected outcomes:
-Fear.
-Disbelief.
-FREEDOM.
+SHOW ME THE MONEY $$$$

 ## Support

-If by some unexpected circumstance the tasks stop tasking, please get hold of me at gman.international@gmail.com and I will make it all right again.
+If by some unexpected circumstance the money stops flowing, please get hold of me at gman.international@gmail.com and I will make it all right again.

 ## Roadmap

-Oh we have so many places to go...
-What starts off as tasks can end up as repeatable routines, and dare we even say projects.
-Adding more detail to each task, adding sub tasks, adding grouping for different task lists, adding reminders, the list goes on.
-And the best part about that is I have all the above potential additions saved where?
-You guessed it, my ToDo List!
+The next version will be solving your needs by printing money.
+The FED does it, why can't we...

 ## Versioning